Hoecker-Lab/pocketoptimizer/README.rst

     design.sample_sidechain_rotamers(
         vdw_filter_thresh=100,         # Energy threshold of 100 kcal/mol for filtering rotamers
-        library='dunbrack',            # Use dunbrack rotamer library (Should be used!) dunbrack_filter_thresh=0.001,  # Probability threshold for filtering rotamers (0.1%) accurate=False,                # Increases the number of rotamers sampled when using dunbrack (Be careful about the computation time!) include_native=True            # Include the native rotamers from the minimized structure )
+        library='dunbrack',            # Use dunbrack rotamer library (Should be used!) dunbrack_filter_thresh=0.01    # Probability threshold for filtering rotamers (1%) )

 This procedures will use the design mutations that were set in the previous step and a defined van der Waals energy threshold to prune rotamers that clash with the protein scaffold.
 The default value is 100 kcal/mol.
 This pruning procedures are also performed in your defined sampling scaffold (glycine), where all other design positions are mutated to the amino acid glycine.
-Furthermore, the possibility exists to include the initial rotamer at a design position.

 Additionally, a rotamer library can be selected.
 Options are either the original PocketOptimizer rotamer library ``CMLib`` or the backbone dependent